Master of Science in Translational Research (MTR)

 MTR 6030 Disease Measurement

-Students will acquire the knowledge to effectively incorporate disease measurements into the design of clinical and translational research protocols, gain a basic understanding of measurement methodologies used in clinical medicine, understand how "normal" values are determined, and how to interpret test results in the context of patients/research subjects.
-Students will also approach disease measurements as a mean of answering questions, and be able to choose appropriate tests to answer the question posed.
-The measurement aspects of the students research protocols are evaluated during this course.
-The course is separated into lab and imaging sections, with common introductory lectures.
+Students will acquire the knowledge to rationally and effectively incorporate disease measurements, including emerging technologies, into the design of translational and clinical research protocols; gain a basic understanding of measurement methodologies used in clinical medicine; understand how "normal" values are determined, and how to interpret test results in the context of patients/research subjects; and lastly approach disease measurements (tests) as a means of answering questions, and to be able to choose appropriate tests to answer the questions being posed.

 Fall